Parallel BZIP2 (PBZIP2)

 Benchmark results for compressing 1.83GB of data on a Itanium2 1.6 GHz system.

 The following benchmark was performed with various systems using a 900k block size.
-The pbzip2 software was benchmarked with the Opteron and Pentium4 processors using a Linux 2.6 kernel while the Athlon used Windows XP.
+The pbzip2 software was benchmarked with the Intanium2, Opteron, and Xeon processors using a Linux 2.6 64bit kernel while the Core2 used Windows Vista 64bit (cygwin).

 Benchmark results for compressing 159MB of data with 900k block size on various machines.